versioneye/dependency_wheel/README.md

 Code Example
 ==
-It is very to use the library.
+It is very easy to use the library.
 All you need is HTML div.

 ```html
 <div id="canvas-container"></div>